zmess24/personal-website-nextjs/src/posts/gradient-descent-scratch.md

 -   $x$ is the input value.
 -   $c$ is the bias term, or where the line should start on the y-intercept.

-Given this revelation, it should come as no surprise that the linear regression hypothesis function we need to use to find optimal values for $w$ and $c$ is literally the same exact equation with slightly different notation.
+Given this revelation, it should come as no surprise that the linear regression hypothesis function we will use to find optimal values for $w$ and $c$ is literally the same exact equation with slightly different notation.

 $h(x) = θ₀ + θ₁x$